vietstacker/Red-Hat-Service-Mesh-Demo/service-mesh/labs/03-observability.md

 ## Review Service Mesh Monitoring

-At some point when you are developing your microservices architecture, you may want to visualize what is happening in your service mesh.
-You may have questions like “Which service is connected to which other service?” and “How much traffic goes to each microservice?”
-But because of the loosely tied nature of microservices architectures, these questions can be difficult to answer.
+When you are developing your microservices applications, you may want to visualize what is happening in your service mesh.
+You may have questions like “Which service is connected to which other services?” and “How much traffic goes to each microservice?”
+But because of the loosely tied nature of microservices architecture, these questions can be difficult to answer.

-Those are the kinds of question that Kiali has the ability to answer—by giving you a big picture of the mesh and showing the whole flow of your requests and data.
+Those are the kind of question that Kiali is able to answer by giving you a big picture of the service mesh and showing the whole flow of your requests and data.

 ## Explore Kiali